-3.6 Management of Coal Rejects from Washery: The steps to be taken for proper functioning of the slurry pond, handling of coal rejects and its utilization, periodic desilting, arrangement for water re-circulation, measures to prevent water pollution from slurry ponds, arrangement for surplus water overflow etc. shall be given.
-3.7 Infrastructure: The existing infrastructural facilities available such as roads, aerial ropeways, conveyer belts, railways, power lines, buildings & structures, water treatment plant, water supply sources in the area etc. and their future utilization should be evaluated on case to case basis.
+3.6 (i) The steps to be taken for proper functioning of the slurry pond, handling of coal rejects and its utilization, periodic de-silting, arrangement for water re-circulation, measures to prevent water pollution from slurry ponds, Page 8 of 13 arrangement for surplus water overflow etc. shall be indicated in the Mine Closure Plan.
+Rejects dumps should be properly benched and graded on cessation of washery/mining operations and area to be reclaimed biologically.
+Similarly the slurry ponds should be dismantled and dewatered and area reclaimed at the end of the washery/mining operations.

+Infrastructure: The existing infrastructural facilities available 3.7 such as roads, aerial ropeways, conveyer belts, railways, power lines, buildings & structures, water treatment plant, water supply sources in the area etc. and their future utilization should be evaluated on case to case basis.
 If retained, the measures to be taken for their physical stability and maintenance should be described.
-If decommissioning proposed, dismantling and disposal of building structures, support facilities and other infrastructure such as electric transmission line, water line, gas pipeline, water works, sewer line, telephone cables, underground tanks, transportation infrastructure such as roads, rails, bridges, culverts etc., electrical equipments and infrastructures such as electric cables, transformers should be described in connection with restoring land for further use.
+If decommissioning proposed, dismantling and disposal of building structures, support facilities and other infrastructure such as electric transmission line, water line, gas pipeline, water works, underground sewer line. telephone cables, tanks, transportation infrastructure such as roads, rails, bridges, culverts etc., electrical equipments and infrastructures such as electric cables, transformers should be described in connection with restoring land for further use.